Chart Color Schemes

 Hadfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hadfield's dwelling structure, as per the latest Census, consisted of 72.9% houses and 27.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 62.8% houses and 37.2% other dwellings.
+Hadfield's dwelling structures, as per the latest Census, consisted of 72.9% houses and 27.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 62.8% houses and 37.2% other dwellings.
 Home ownership in Hadfield stood at 38.6%, with mortgaged dwellings at 33.8% and rented ones at 27.6%.
 The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $376, compared to Melbourne metro's $2,000 and $381 respectively.
-Nationally, Hadfield's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Nationally, Hadfield's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing